vpelss/imok_wp/README.md

 - imnotok message?
 - imok test buttton and message
-- accounts not checked in and how long. delete option???
-- maybe email to admin or special email address?
+- accounts not checked in and how long. delete option??? maybe email to admin or special email address?
--don't send last email on imok
+- don't send last email on imok
 - settings : 5 x unlimited emails?

 - email admin link in email???